Our client, Kaiser Permanente, is the poster child for corporate team bonding.

 The recipient of the 4 bikes was an agency we’ve had the pleasure of working with before.
 The Seneca Family of Agencies provides an invaluable service in the community by helping families through the most difficult times of their lives.

-They are often a family’s last hope for unconditional care.
+Sometimes they’re a family’s last hope for unconditional care.
 The Seneca Family of Agencies makes and keep a remarkable promise: to offer support at every step along their journey.
 No matter what they’re going through and no matter how long it takes.

-This was vitally important to Kaiser Permanente.
+This was particularly important to Kaiser Permanente.
 They wanted to make sure that their donations reached people who were truly in need.
 Corporate team bonding and social responsibility are permanent fixtures at Kaiser Permanente.